iCAS-SJTU/Chip-Like-A-House/README.md

 Under `benchmark/sample_*`, several scripts (`ariane136_modifier.sh`, `ariane133_modifier.sh`, `bp_quad_modifier.sh`) generate batches of examples:

 How they work:
-- Parse the original rectangular DIEAREA from the input '.def'
+- Parse the original rectangular DIEAREA from the input `.def`
 - Randomly place “center‑biased” entry points along left/right/top/bottom edges, pair with an internal point to form a rectangular notch
 - Parameters:
     - NUM_VARIANTS: number of variants (default 20; can be overridden by the first script argument)